 5. Work on achievable bite-sized tasks

-This involves taking major tasks and breaking them down into bite-sized chunks that make it easier to tackle one at a time.
+This involves analysing major tasks and breaking them down into bite-sized chunks to make it easier to tackle each task one at a time.

 “How do you eat an elephant?
 One bite at a time!” – Unknown author

-It will almost certainly be more overwhelming to approach a single enormous task that occupies just one line on a to-do list.
-And less overwhelming when working on that same task broken down into several subtasks.
+It will be overwhelming to approach a single enormous task that occupies just one line on a to-do list.
+That same task will appear less overwhelming when it’s broken down into several subtasks.

-This overwhelming factor can scale when working on a major project that requires several weeks or months of development time.
-Breaking down tasks into subtasks and checking each off acts as a better indicator of progress.
-This also has psychological benefits.
+This overwhelming factor can scale when working on a major projects requiring several weeks, months or years of development time.
+Breaking down tasks into subtasks and marking each as complete will act as a better indicator of progress.

-A famous study by Brad A. Myers in the paper “The importance of percent-done progress indicators for computer-human interfaces” emphasises how a display of progress can improve our effectiveness.
+A famous study by Brad A. Myers in the paper “the importance of percent-done progress indicators for computer-human interfaces”, emphasises how a display of progress can improve our effectiveness in completing tasks.

-Taking the same principle, breaking down your task into subtasks will allow you to notice progress you make and create a positive impact by boosting motivation.
+Using this same principle; breaking down your task into smaller chunks will allow you to notice progress you make and create a positive impact by boosting motivation.

 6. Play music to help with concentration

-Music is not only entertaining, soothing, and all those other nice things, but in addition, playing certain kinds of music can also help us to stay motivated and focused while coding.
+Music is not only entertaining and soothing, but in addition, playing certain kinds of music can also help us to stay motivated and focused while coding.

 For those that enjoy listening to music, while we all have different tastes, ideally play music that doesn’t have lyrics which can be more distracting than instrumental and background music.

-Six types of music for improved productivity: Classical, Nature, Cinematic, Video game, Beats, Your favourite music – Source
+Six types of music for improved productivity: Classical, Nature, Cinematic, Video game, Beats, Your favourite music – entrepreneur.com

 Also play music suitable for the level of concentration you need.
 The playlist doesn’t matter as much if you’re doing a lighter task that you know doesn’t require high levels of concentration and you can carry out with ease.

-However, if you’re doing a high intensity task that requires a lot of focus like debugging then background music or sound effects will be more suitable.
+However, if you’re doing a high intensity task that requires a lot of focus like debugging, then background music or sound effects will likely be more suitable.